 Preparation for the OMCA exam must include a combination of associate-level experience in online marketing coupled with continuing education.
 No course or published book will completely prepare a candidate to pass the OMCA exam.

-The minimum recommended preparation for the OMCA exam includes 600 hours of online marketing experience that includes conceptual understanding of at least six online marketing disciplines, coupled with 24 didactic hours in OMCA-Approved Courses covering eight (or more) specific disciplines.
+The minimum recommended preparation for the OMCA exam includes 600 hours of marketing experience that includes conceptual understanding of at least six online marketing disciplines, coupled with completion of an OMCA-Approved Course covering eight (or more) specific disciplines.
 Candidates with more practical experience may need less education, and candidates with more education may not need as much practical experience.
 In most cases, a balanced combination of experience and up-to-date education is essential.

-The following online marketing disciplines are supported by the most recent OMCP Role Delineation Study, are considered core to OMCA certification, and determine the content of the OMCA exam:
+The following online marketing disciplines are supported by the most recent OMCP Role Delineation Study, are considered core to OMCA competencies, and determine the content of the OMCA exam: